 Alpha Epsilon Delta (AED) is an international honorary society for pre-professional health science students.
 The society organizes and presents frequent lectures by health professionals, admissions deans, and topics of interest to students whose career plans include medicine (including osteopathic and chiropractic medicine), veterinary medicine, optometry, dentistry, pharmacy, and the allied health professions.
 AED also organizes trips to professional and allied health schools in the state of Florida.
-News about upcoming programs can be found on the AED bulletin board located near 213 Conradi.
 Membership information can be obtained by contacting the Health Professions Advising Office, or the AED Advisor or President (see below).